Understanding the Keto Diet

 The keto diet requires a precise balance of both macronutrients and micronutrients in order to be successful.
 Ratios will vary from person to person, but the general strategic outline for daily intake is approximately 70% fats, 25% protein, and 5% carbohydrates.
 This may not seem as daunting as it does at first, but consider the average ratio of fats to carbs on a fast-food menu.

 This will likely initiate some adulting people never thought they would have to, but the potential payoffs in terms of feeling and performing much better day-to-day cannot be overemphasized.
-Combined with convincing the body to shed body fat faster, just as a kitty will barely taste a can of wet food if they like it, a kitty will not go overboard on strict keto after their body has learned it loves all these nutritionally wonderful and ultra-tasty fatty meats.
+Combined with convincing the body to shed body fat faster, just as a cat will barely taste a can of wet food if they like it, a cat will not go overboard on strict keto after their body has learned it loves all these nutritionally wonderful and ultra-tasty fatty meats.

 It encourages the replacement of high-calorie, nutritionally-light foods high in carbohydrates with foods packed with vitamins and minerals that contain moderate levels of carbohydrates.